Skip to content

 Greeted by personal fan club (aka the kiddos) a few minutes later!

-Hello, welcome to Jon E’s website!
-I teach a bunch of outstanding, curious, and enthusiastic W&L students.
+For the past 15 years (2009-2014), I have had the honor and privilege – really, just a grand time – teaching outstanding, curious, and enthusiastic W&L students.
 Actually, I learn a lot from them!
 My lab (the “Colon Crew”) performs research at the intersection of physics, medicine, and biology.
 We make new biomedical tools to non-invasively study gastrointestinal motility patterns.
 I serve as faculty adviser for the W&L Engineering Community Development club.
 We work with local and international partners developing small civil infrastructure projects (water filters, small bridges).
 For a quick summary of my professional life, here is my CV.
 For fun, I love to play outside: hiking, trail running, biking, climbing, and trying to keep up with two energetic kiddos.